Fake news – a dangerous distraction

 the Sun and the Mail Online.
 So, can we really expect even the most well-intentioned brands to avoid fake news sites altogether?

 Digital advertising continues to soar

 Despite these issues, it’s not all doom and gloom for advertisers.
 A joint report by Internet Advertising Bureau UK (IAB) and PwC shows that digital ad spend grew by 18% to £2bn in the first half of 2017, compared to the same period in 2016.
 Ad spend on social media sites grew 42% to £1.05bn, making up over half of all digital display advertising.
-Although advertising spending has continued to increase, the use of adblocking software seems to have stabilised, 2016 reports showed that 22% of UK adults online use ad blocking software.
+Although advertising spending has continued to increase, the use of adblocking software seems to have stabilized, 2016 reports showed that 22% of UK adults online use ad-blocking software

 Digital advertising is working.
 As well as generating clicks, it is building brand awareness and loyalty too.